WeblateOrg/weblate/docs/admin/admin.rst

 Bilingual components
 --------------------

-Once you have added a project, you can add translation components to it (see :ref:`component` for information on individual parameters):
+Once you have added a project, translation components can be added to it.
+(See :ref:`component` for info regarding individual parameters):

 .. image:: /images/add-component.png